 Mock orange is toxic to cats and non-toxic to dogs and humans.
 However, if dogs or humans ingest mock orange, it can result in an upset stomach and other gastrointestinal symptoms.

-Mock Orange Flowers – The Final Word
+Mock Orange Symbolism – The Final Word

 Mock orange plants are lovely shrubs that make wonderful additions to gardens in various climates.
 These symbolic and meaningful flowers are beautiful and delicious to smell, and their leaves put on a show from spring through the end of autumn.